TrentD815/Head-To-Head/README.md

     (commonly seen on iOS UI's)

 ## Environment
-This project is actively available for viewing and interacting with via a Heroku server.
-Click on the "head-to-head-stats" link under the "Environments" section on the right side of this repo.
-Then click the "View Deployment" button to open the project in a new tab.
+View and play around with Head To Head [here](head-to-head-stats.herokuapp.com).
+Alternatively, click on the "Environments" section on the right side of this repo.
+Then click "View Deployment" to open the project in a new tab.
 Occasionally if there has been little traffic, first opening the project may take a bit (10-20 seconds) in order to wake the server.
 After waking the server, the project should run as normal.

 ## Disclaimers
 - This project is strictly educational and not for commercial use